sfarrens/presentations/_posts/0000-01-11-reproduce.md

 --

-> Some final points to take into consideration is ensuring some backwards compatiblilty of our code for the sake of *reproducible research*.
+> A final point to take into consideration is ensuring some backwards compatiblilty of our code for the sake of *reproducible research*.
 The lack of reproducibility of some key scientific results in recent years has become a serious problem.
 Enmourmous data sets and extensive pipelines with changing parts mean that it can be almost impossible to recreate a given result exactly.

 > That doesn't mean, however, that we can't make an effort to guarantee as much reproducibility as possible. 🫡